 Your body continually builds up and then breaks down numerous proteins over time (some proteins degrade faster than others) in a process called protein turnover.
 Essential amino acids that you extract from foods tend to raise the basal metabolic rate, which is the sum total of the energy consumption necessary for your body to thrive while at rest.
 Boosting your metabolism accelerates the means by which your body consumes energy—fat utilization, caloric depletion, protein turnover, and carbohydrate utilization—throughout the day when you are at rest or moving about.

 In addition to building muscle, proteins and the amino acids they are made from are key to a gamut of metabolic functions at the cellular level, including hormone synthesis and enzymatic function.
 Frequent protein consumption by the cells for various bodily functions coupled with vigorous physical activity deplete protein reserves fast.
 This is why replenishing the body’s protein reserves is a key component to any muscle builder’s training regimen.
 Consuming foods or supplements that contain essential amino acids increases the rate of protein turnover—keeping growing muscles healthy and primed to burn fat efficiently.

 Maintaining proper protein levels is one of several factors you should consider when developing your weight-loss routine.
 Genetics, gender, and age are variables that will affect your goals as well as the time it takes to achieve them.
 Consider that, as you age, the rates at which you synthesize proteins and build muscle tissue slow down.
-Heed these other factors for building muscle mass and shedding the fat.
+To make both your muscle building and weight-loss efforts as successful as possible, be sure to heed these four other factors for building muscle mass and shedding the fat.

 The more muscle you have, the more calories you burn and the more weight you stand to lose.
 Choose exercises that adequately engage large muscle groups in the chest, back, and legs.